Montgomeryville Drug Charges Lawyers

 There are also additional penalties under Pennsylvania law if you are convicted of drug possession or possession with intent to deliver if you are caught in or near a school zone.

 How a Montgomeryville Drug Charges Lawyer Can Help You Face and Resolve Your Drug Charges

 When you’ve been arrested for drug charges, it is critical that we quickly get to work in your case.
 Each hour and minute can make the difference in securing a favorable outcome in your case.
 With Rubin, Glickman, Steinberg & Gifford on your side, our Montgomeryville drug charges attorneys will begin thoroughly investigating the facts and circumstances of your arrest.
 We may be able to have evidence seized from you excluded from the case where we can show that you were unlawfully stopped or searched by police; having evidence of drugs excluded from your case may lead to the dismissal of your charges.

 Where possible, we can also negotiate for a plea agreement that will reduce the severity of your charges or of the sentence you will face.
 We can also advocate on your behalf to get you into diversionary programs set up for first-time drug offenders, so that you can get treatment for a drug problem and resolve your charges without the lasting consequences of a conviction and criminal record.

-Contact Our Firm Today for a Free Consultation with an Experienced Drug Charges Attorney
+Contact Our Montgomeryville Drug Charges Attorneys Today for a Free Consultation

 If you or a loved one have been arrested on drug charges in Montgomeryville, you need to act quickly to protect your rights, freedom, and future from the consequences of a conviction.
 Schedule a free, no-obligation case evaluation with the Montgomeryville criminal defense attorneys of Rubin, Glickman, Steinberg & Gifford to discuss your legal rights and options in your case and to learn more about how our firm can help build an effective legal defense and strategy on your behalf.